johnwhitton-com/johnwhitton-com.github.io/_work/work.md

 ## Professional Summary

-Highly motivated research/engineer, technical leader and entrepreneur currently working at the intersection of blockchain infrastrucuture (consensus, zero knowledge, cryptographic primitives, bridges) and DeFi protocols (identity, DeFi, NFT's).
-Track record of tackling tough technical challenges, driving projects from conception to completion, identifying research gaps and providing solutions.
-Proven leader of engineering teams with the ability to develop novel technologies and applications through interdisciplinary collaborations.
+Research/engineer, technical leader and entrepreneur currently working at the intersection of blockchain infrastructure (consensus, zero knowledge, cryptographic primitives, bridges) and Decentralized protocols (identity, DeFi, NFT's).
+Track record of driving projects from conception to completion, identifying research gaps and providing solutions.
+Proven leader of engineering teams with the ability to drive collaboration across the organization and the entire ecosystem.

 ## Achievements